With the start of advent, and Christmas, fast approaching there is just enough time to get your advent calendar kits and make your very own calendar.

 She has used mainly 100% cotton fabric, which is the red with cream leaf/ floral design that you can see, this particular fabric we have in stock in many different colour ways.
-She has also included red fleece on the bonnet which can be bought online here or you can visit one of our shops to purchase, again we have this fabric in a range of colours.
+She has also included red fleece on the bonnet which you can visit one of our shops to purchase, again we have this fabric in a range of colours.
 The trims used around the edges of the dress are also in stock, why not have a quick look at our range here, we also have plenty more designs in stock for every occasion.
 To finish this garment off Bev has used our 3D ribbon roses, follow this link to have a look at our range.

 Why not have a go at making your own dolls clothing, this would be great for a small project to keep you busy and indoors during this cold weather!

 Our selection of corduroy fabrics in a range of fun colours and designs is enough to get anyone inspired to sew, giving you endless options for your corduroy project.
 All of our corduroys are 100% cotton, is known for being warm and hard wearing which is perfect for this chilly weather, we have a range of different sized wales (sizes between the ridges) including needle cords.

 One of our regular customers has been busy making this fabulous, yet simple dress, from our teal cord and has worn it into the Bridport shop to show off her hard work!

 We are very pleased to supply CosyPads with fabric for their reusable sanitary wear.